kdaic/ModelLoader/README.md

 # 6. Directory Map

-Include direcotry is separated from the source (the originals are one-package), Because it is useful & portable when libraries are used for another project. source files are not necessary, just only include files are needed.
+Include files are separated from the source (the original's are in one-package), Because it is useful & portable when libraries are used for another place (project), source files are not necessary, just only include files are needed.

 ```